 On April 3, 2008, we entered into several agreements with Deerfield Management Company, L.P., or Deerfield, a healthcare investment fund, and its affiliates, Deerfield Private Design Fund L.P. and Deerfield Private Design International, L.P. (collectively, the Deerfield Affiliates).
 Under the agreements Deerfield and its affiliates agreed to provide us with \$30 million in funding.
 The \$30 million in funding consists of \$20 million from the FARA entered into with the Deerfield Sub and \$10 million from the sale of our common stock.
-Under the FARA, the Deerfield Affiliates made a \$3.3 million payment to us on April 15, 2008 and will make five quarterly payments of approximately \$3.3 million, thereafter.
+Under the FARA, the Deerfield Affiliates made \$3.3 million payments to us in

+April and August 2008 and will make four quarterly payments of approximately \$3.3 million thereafter.
 Such payments are referred to as the Funding Payments.
 We will pay royalties on the current net sales of MUSE and if approved, future sales of avanafil, an investigational product candidate to Deerfield Sub.
 The term of the FARA is 10 years.
 The FARA includes covenants requiring us to use commercially reasonable efforts to preserve our intellectual property, manufacture, promote and sell MUSE, and develop avanafil.
-At the closing on April 15, 2008, under the securities purchase agreement, the Deerfield Affiliates a \$500,000 fee and reimbursed approximately \$200,000 in certain expenses incurred in this transaction.
+At the closing on April 15, 2008, under the securities purchase agreement, the Deerfield Affiliates purchased 1,626,017 shares of our common stock for an aggregate purchase price of \$10 million and we paid to the Deerfield Affiliates a \$500,000 fee and reimbursed approximately \$200,000 in certain expenses incurred in this transaction.
 The number of shares was determined based on the volume weighted average price on the Nasdaq Global Market of the Company's common stock on the three days prior to the execution of the securities purchase agreement dated as of April 3, 2008.
 The agreements also provided us with an option to purchase, and the Deerfield Affiliates with an option to compel us to purchase, the Deerfield Sub holding the royalty rights.
 If either party exercises its option, any further royalty payments would be effectively terminated.
 Collectively, these transactions are referred to as the Deerfield Transactions.

-Also in connection with the Deerfield Transactions, VIVUS, the Deerfield Affiliates and Deerfield Sub entered into the Option and Put Agreement, dated April 3, 2008, or the OPA.
-Pursuant to the OPA, the Deerfield Affiliates have granted us an option to purchase all of the outstanding shares of common stock of Deerfield Sub, or the Shares, from the Deerfield Affiliates, referred to as the Option, and we have agreed to grant the Deerfield Affiliates an option to require us to purchase all of the outstanding shares of common stock of Deerfield Sub from the Deerfield Affiliates, referred to as the Put Right.
+Also in connection with the Deerfield Transactions, the Company, the Deerfield Affiliates and Deerfield Sub entered into the Option and Put Agreement, dated April 3, 2008, or the OPA.
+Pursuant to the OPA, the Deerfield Affiliates have granted us an option to purchase all of the outstanding shares of common stock of Deerfield Sub from the Deerfield Affiliates, referred to as the Option, and we have agreed to grant the Deerfield Affiliates an option to require us to purchase all of the outstanding shares of common stock of Deerfield Sub from the Deerfield Affiliates of Common stock of Deerfield Sub from the Deerfield Affiliates and the Option of Deerfield Sub from the Deerfield Affiliates and the Option of Deerfield Sub from the Deerfield Affiliates and the Option of Deerfield Sub from the Deerfield Affiliates and the Option of Deerfield Sub from the Deerfield Su